kike-canaries/canairio_firmware/README.md

 pio run -e TTGO_T7_OTA --target upload
 ```

+Also you can specify the IP address on `platformio.ini` config file

 **Optional** for other board, please select the right environment for example for `wemos` board:

 ``` bash